sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 {{< figure src="img/old-tires.jpg" alt="Old bike tires" position="center" style="border-radius: 8px;" caption="I'm pretty sure this was the original tire that came with the bike from the factory." captionPosition="center" >}}

-Since I got the bike for the wonderful price of free, I decided to keep it, and to fix it up.
-I hadn't owned a bicycle in many years and frankly didn't know much about bike maintenance, but I thought this would be a good project to learn with without investing much money.
+Since I got the bike for the wonderful price of free, I decided to keep it and fix it up.
+I hadn't owned a bicycle in many years and frankly didn't know much about bike maintenance, but I thought this would be a good project to learn with without investing too much money.

 ## Project Goals

-To begin with, I immediately decided that I wanted to simply repair the bike, and not restore it.
+To begin with, I immediately decided that I wanted to simply repair the bike and not restore it.
 The major reasons for this were that I wanted to save money and make the bike what I wanted.
 Also, the Varsity line of bicycles from Schwinn aren't exactly rare or collectible, so I didn't feel bad at all for not restoring it.